Performance Management Process

 .100 Submission of Form

-All State of Kansas classified employees are consistently evaluated within all agencies through the Performance Management Process.
+All university support staff (USS) are consistently evaluated throughout the university through the Performance Management Process.

 The Performance Management Process is a continuous process where supervisors and employees work together to establish objectives (goals), monitor progress toward these objectives and assess results.
 With this process, employees receive regular feedback and coaching which is a vital development process for all employees.

-The following is a listing of statutes, regulations and policies relevant to this chapter:
+The following is a listing of policies relevant to this chapter:

 The Performance Management Process is used to identify performance expectations and provide feedback to the employee.
 Ongoing communication throughout the entire review period between supervisors and the employees who report to them is essential.